denoland/std/dotenv/README.md

 ## Auto loading

-`load` and `loadSync` automatically loads the local `.env` file on import and exports it to the process environment:
+`load` and `loadSync` automatically loads the local `.env` file and exports it to the passed process environment object:

 ```sh
 # .env